stfc/aiida-mlip/README.md

 ## Development

-We recommend installing uv for dependency management when developing for `aiida-mlip`:
+We recommend installing uv for dependency management when developing for `aiida-mlip` and setting up PostgreSQL:

 1. Install [uv](https://docs.astral.sh/uv/getting-started/installation)